 Before you begin reading about ALCAPA, please read the explanation of how the normal heart works for a basic understanding of its structure and function.

 The heart is a two-sided pump.
 The right side of the heart pumps blood that has little oxygen to the lungs to pick up more oxygen.
 The pulmonary artery is the large blood vessel that carries blood from the right side of the heart to the lungs.

-After the blood circulates through the lungs, the left side of the heart pumps the oxygenated blood back out to the body through a large artery called the aorta.
+After the blood passes through the lungs, now with oxygen, the left side of the heart pumps the oxygenated blood back out to the body through a large artery called the aorta.
 Other arteries branching from the aorta carry the oxygenated blood to feed organs and other parts of the body.

 The coronary arteries are the blood vessels that carry blood to feed the heart.
 The left coronary artery feeds the left side of the heart, and the right coronary artery feeds the right side.

 In a normal heart, both coronary arteries arise (branch) from the aorta.
 In ALCAPA, something goes wrong while the heart is forming in the womb, and the left coronary artery arises from the pulmonary artery instead of the aorta.
 Sometimes doctors call this heart defect “anomalous origin of the left coronary artery from the pulmonary artery.”
 Anomalous means irregular.

 When the left coronary artery is attached to the pulmonary artery instead of the aorta, two main differences in the blood flow feeding the heart occur that can quickly cause the tissue of the heart to become damaged and die: